awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-tagging-supported-resources.md

 + `UsagePlan`
 + `VpcLink`

 Tags cannot be set directly on other resources\.
-However, child resources inherit the tags that are set on parent resources\.
+However, in the [Amazon API Gateway V1 API](https://docs.aws.amazon.com/apigateway/api-reference/), child resources inherit the tags that are set on parent resources\.
 For example:
 + If a tag is set on a `RestApi` resource, that tag is inherited by the following child resources of that `RestApi`:
   + `Authorizer`
   + `Deployment`